Endeavor Talent Agency

-The Endeavor Talent Agency was a Beverly Hills–based talent agency founded by Ari Emanuel, Rick Rosen, Tom Strickler, and David Greenblatt.
+The Endeavor Talent Agency was an American talent agency founded by Ari Emanuel, Rick Rosen, Tom Strickler, and David Greenblatt.
 It was launched in March 1995 and went on to represent a wide variety of acclaimed film and television stars.
 In April 2009, Emanuel and Endeavor executive Patrick Whitesell orchestrated a merger with the William Morris Agency, resulting in William Morris Endeavor.
 William Morris Endeavor was renamed Endeavor in October 2017.

 History

 Formation

 The roots of Endeavor can be traced to ICM Partners, where founders Emanuel, Rosen, Strickler, and Greenblatt were all top television agents.
+Emanuel was motivated to start his own company after starting a year and a half in recovery after being hit by a flatbed truck.
 In early 1995, they formed a plan to start their own agency, which was ultimately discovered by ICM Chairman Jeff Berg.

 On March 29, the four agents were fired from ICM and immediately formed Endeavor.
 The agency began operations on March 30, working mainly with television clients from an office above the former Islands Restaurant in South Beverly Hills.
 Co-founder Ari Emanuel and the Endeavor Agency were the basis for the character Ari Gold, and his Miller Gold Agency, on HBO's Entourage.